0812Sean/Snake-Game/README.md

 - Score tracking
 - Increase speed as the score increases
 - sound effects for eating food and game over, and a page turn sound effect when navigating between screens.
+- The game screen changes as the web page shrinks.

 ## How To Play